 Faculty-Student Mentoring Program

-The mission of the Faculty-Student Mentoring Program at the College of Business Administration is to support student engagement and development through undergraduate research, scholarship, and creative initiatives.
+The mission of the Faculty-Student Mentoring Program at the Fowler College of Business is to support student engagement and development through undergraduate research, scholarship, and creative initiatives.

 Participation in the program is highly selective.
-Student protégés work closely with Dr. Martina Musteen (personal page) to develop research skills in the areas of management, entrepreneurship, international business, leadership, and marketing.
+Student protégés work closely with Dr. Mujtaba Ahsan, Assistant Professor of Entrepreneurship, and Dr. Kaveh Abhari, Assistant Professor of Management Information Systems to develop research skills in the areas of management, entrepreneurship, international business, leadership, and marketing.

 Students selected for the program get the opportunity to: